nikita-skobov/monorepo-git-tools/doc/split-in.md

 OPTIONS:
-        --input-branch <branch-name>     split in from a local branch in this repository -o, --output-branch <branch-name>    name of branch that will be created with new split history -r, --rebase <rebase>                after generating a branch with rewritten history, rebase that branch such that it can be fast forwarded back into the comparison branch.
+        --input-branch <branch-name>     split in from a local branch in this repository --num-commits <n>                when pulling from remote, limit to n commits from the current tip.
+This is probably only useful the first time you do a split-in -o, --output-branch <branch-name>    name of branch that will be created with new split history -r, --rebase <rebase>                after generating a branch with rewritten history, rebase that branch such that it can be fast forwarded back into the comparison branch.
 For split-in, the